AEADataEditor/aea-supplement-migration/README.md

 - Link to Github/Gitlab/etc. for code deposit
 - Link to Dropbox, Box, OSF, etc. for deposit
   - OSF is staging for active research, then archive it from there
-- Generically, API for programmatic, rather than manual, deposit (SWORD2?)
+- Generically, API for programmatic, rather than manual, deposit (SWORD2?) - still looking for funding...

 - What about user-initiated openICPSR deposits that are subsequently related to AEA?
 "Virtual" portal/ reassignment?
 Manual?
 Automatic, based on DOI or prov link of related article?
+  - fields and licenses?
+  - download statistics OK
+  - customized metadata OK
+  - harvesting metadata (DataPass style) on the openICPSR AEA portal?
+[JARED]

+## Historical Ingest
+- BagIt format https://en.wikipedia.org/wiki/BagIt (confirmed?
+JARED)
+- Needs metadata (provided by Lars, shell/template provided by Jared)
+  - date of first publication
+  - title (conversion from article)
+  - other elements?

 ## Relationships
 There are a few links that CrossRef allows the journal to incorporate (see https://support.crossref.org/hc/en-us/articles/214357426)